MetLife Building: Structural and mechanical features

 A central telephone office was installed on the 20th and 21st stories, serving 30,000 telephones within the building.
 The system, costing $11 million, was the first of its kind in an office building in the United States.
 The central office, operated by New York Telephone, eliminated the need for tenants to have individual telephone offices and equipment rooms.
 To avoid interfering with the subterranean railroad tracks, the telephone conduits were routed through the roof of the railroad tunnel.
 On the two floors where the telephone office was installed, the floor slabs were strengthened to handle loads of 150 to 300 lb/ft2, and floor heights were increased to provide clearance of at least 13.5 ft.

-A refrigeration plant, described at the time of construction as the world's largest such plant, was installed on the roof with three steam-powered units each weighing 3333 ST. The plant was placed on the roof because the building has no usable basement, as all the subterranean space is part of Grand Central Terminal.
-The plant could melt up to 20 e6lb of ice each day and could use 200,000 pounds of steam every hour.
+A refrigeration plant, described at the time of construction as the world's largest such plant, was installed on the roof with three steam-powered units each weighing 100 ST. The plant was placed on the roof because the building has no usable basement, as all the subterranean space is part of Grand Central Terminal.
+The plant had a cooling capacity of 10,000 refrigeration tons and could use 200,000 pounds of steam every hour.
 Large fan rooms were placed on the mechanical stories at the 21st and 46th floors, dispersing air to the other floors, and two individual air supply systems were placed on each story.
 The ventilation systems could deliver 5,000,000 ft3 every minute.
 The pipes and ducts had to serve all the building's floors, with an electrical system and water pressure system capable of serving all the building's stories.
 At ground level was a room where wastepaper could be "baled" on-site to make easier to dispose of paper.

 Westinghouse Electric Corporation also manufactured 65 elevators and 21 escalators for 200 Park Avenue, which at the time of construction was the largest-ever order for elevators.
 One bank of six elevators was able to travel 1600 ft/min, the fastest elevators in the world at the time of their installation.
 Five elevators were reserved for freight.
 The elevators rise from the second-story lobby because the elevator pits could not descend below the first story due to the presence of the tracks.
 The upper stories were served by 59 elevators.
 According to the Skyscraper Center, as of 2021, the building has 85 elevators.